Chiragbrains/PortfolioProApp/README.md

 ## What You'll Need
 - A free Supabase account (we'll help you create one)
+- A free Hugging Face account (for AI-powered portfolio analysis)
-- About 5 minutes of your time
+- About 10 minutes of your time

+## Understanding the Components
+- Supabase: Your secure database and serverless backend
+- Hugging Face: Provides AI models for natural language portfolio analysis
+- Edge Functions: Automated portfolio processing and AI integration

 ## Step 1: Create Your Free Database
 1. Go to [supabase.com](https://supabase.com) and sign up for a free account